+Dr. Hong Yong Sohn

-Dr. Sivaraman Guruswamy Director of Graduate Studies in Metallurgical Engineering s.guruswamyl@utah.edu 801.581.7217
+Director of Graduate Studies

+in Metallurgical Engineering

+h.y.sohn@utah.edu

+801-581-5491

-Office: 425 WBB
+Office: 403 WBB

-The Director of Graduate Studies oversees policies and procedures for all graduate degrees offered through the Department of Materials Science and
+The Director of Graduate Studies oversees policies and procedures for all graduate degrees offered through the Department of Materials Science and Engineering.
+The Director of Graduate Studies is available to answer general questions about the graduate program and to provide recommendations regarding coursework.
+The Director of

-Engineering.
-The DGS is available to answer general questions about the graduate program and to provide recommendations regarding coursework.
-They also serve as the default research advisor for new students who have not yet established a research advisor.
+Graduate Studies also serve as the default research advisor for new students who have not yet established a research advisor.

-Dr. Michael Simpson
+Dr. Michael Free

-Chair, Department of Materials Science and Engineering
+Chair, Department of Materials Science and Engineering michael.free@utah.edu 801-585-9798; 801-581-6863

-michael.simpson@utah.edu 801.581.4013